radareorg/radare2-book/first_steps/windows_compilation.md

 ### Meson (MSVC)

-The most native way to compile radare2 under Windows is to use meson + msvc.
+The most native way to compile radare2 under Windows is to use msvc with meson.
+Before compiling, note that we also provide binaries available [here](https://rada.re/r/down.html) or [here](https://radare.mikelloc.com/get/).

 #### Prerequisites